 If a student earns below a grade of "B" in a NURS course or chooses to interrupt their NURS course sequence for any reason, a readmission application must be submitted to nursing.
 Readmission to the BSN program is NOT guaranteed.
-If readmitted, the student must successfully remediate a specified course/s to continue in the BSN program.
+If readmitted, the student must successfully remediate a specified course/s before being allowed to repeat the failed course.
 If a student is readmitted, it is with the understanding that they will not be allowed to continue in the nursing program if another grade below a "B" is earned in a NURS course.